dabihdevs/samurai-quest/README.md

 You have 2 weapons, a Katana and a Spear.

 You have 2 spells, a flame shuriken and a healing spell.
+For spells you need to have enough energy, which is shown in the blue energy bar.
+The energy bar slowly recovers with time.

 ## Example